Warning: strlen() expects parameter 1 to be string, array given in /home/certifiedtransla/public_html/wp-includes/functions.php on line 262

 Dying & Endangered Languages

 What happens when a language becomes endangered or dies?
-Endangered languages are the ones that are at risk of dying.
+Endangered languages are at risk of dying.
 They have only a few native speakers, and with the death of those speakers, the language dies, too.
 There are a few languages in the world with only a few native speakers; such languages are on the brink of death and will be extinct once their native speakers die.
 Languages also become endangered when they are not taught to the younger generations.

 Modernization has made it impossible for people to stay in touch with their outdated languages.
 In such scenarios, parents and elders don’t teach their children the native languages.
 Kids spend all their energy learning modern languages like English and Spanish, consequently losing touch with their native language.
 When their parents pass away, they take the language with them.
 With no new speakers of a language, it becomes extinct.